emancipat3r/Mullvad-Pinger/README.md

   -h, --help            show this help message and exit --max-concurrent-pings MAX_CONCURRENT_PINGS
                         Maximum number of concurrent pings.
 Default is 10.
-  --exclude-country EXCLUDE_COUNTRY
+  --exclude-country-code EXCLUDE_COUNTRY_CODE
-                        Exclude servers from this country.
+                        Exclude servers from this country code.
-  --exclude-city EXCLUDE_CITY
+  --exclude-city-code EXCLUDE_CITY_CODE
-                        Exclude servers from this city.
+                        Exclude servers from this city code.
   --exclude-state EXCLUDE_STATE
                         Exclude servers from this state abbreviation.
+  --show-next-fastest   Show the next 10 fastest pinging servers.
+  --list-countries      List all available countries.
+  --list-cities         List all available cities.
+  --list-cities-in-country LIST_CITIES_IN_COUNTRY
+                        List all cities in the specified country code.
+  --list-providers      List all server providers.
+  --provider PROVIDER   Filter servers by provider to find the fastest one.
 ```